 In this example, the menu is simply called ‘test’ as there will only be one menu for navigation on the site apart from the categories, which can be found under the blog subdomain.

-You also are able to place your new menu, in one of a few places.
+You also can place your new menu, in one of a few places.
 Within this theme there are only two menu locations, but some themes also allow you to place additional menus across your site, for instance in side bars, or embedded on product pages.

 The primary menu is the main navigation bar, which includes all the pages of our example site.
 For this menu we have included it as part of the social links, which will be talked more on later in the tutorial.